 (53) Each of the partners will need to identify a person to be involved in the management of the research data, primary materials and other items to be retained at the end of the project.

 (54) Misconduct in research includes misappropriation of information, interference in the practice of another researcher's work, and the misrepresentation of research practice and outputs.
 Misconduct does not include honest differences in judgment in management of the research project, and may not include honest errors that are minor or unintentional.
 Specific definitions of misconduct must be judged against the norms and conventions of the academic profession, discipline or field of study within which the research is being conducted.
 Misconduct in research may occur by one or more of the following:

 (55) Directors of Research and Directors of Higher Degree Research Training and the Chairs of the University ethics committees will act as advisers on research integrity.
 They will advise staff and students unsure about a research conduct issue and who may be considering whether to make an allegation.
 They will explain the options which include:

-(56) Allegations of misconduct in research are to be made to the Pro Vice Chancellor (Research).
-It is important that the Vice Chancellor be informed by the Pro Vice Chancellor (Research) immediately a complaint is received and be kept informed as the case progresses.
+(56) Allegations of misconduct in research are to be made to the Deputy Vice Chancellor (Research).
+It is important that the Vice Chancellor be informed by the Deputy Vice Chancellor (Research) immediately a complaint is received and be kept informed as the case progresses.

-(57) The Pro Vice Chancellor (Research) should consider the material provided by the complainant and should advise the Vice Chancellor, or delegated officer, whether the allegations should be:
+(57) The Deputy Vice Chancellor (Research) should consider the material provided by the complainant and should advise the Vice Chancellor, or delegated officer, whether the allegations should be:

 (58) If the Vice Chancellor, or delegated officer, determines that further action is required, the procedures for dealing with misconduct in the current SCU Enterprise Agreement, in the case of staff, and the University Rules on Student Misconduct, in the case of students, shall normally apply.